John W. Dower (AC 1959) Papers

 This is chiefly a collection of primary and secondary research materials compiled by John W. Dower in the course of several decades of teaching, research, writing and publication on the history of Japan, particularly with regard to World War II and its aftermath, popular media and racial representation.
 It includes articles, archival source material, correspondence, photographs, research notes, and draft manuscripts for several of Professor Dower's publications.

 - Majority of material found within 1941-2010

 - Dower, John W. (AC 1959) (Person)

 There is no restriction on access to the Dower Papers for research use.
 Particularly fragile items are restricted for preservation purposes.

-All requests for materials from this collection must be made at least 24 hours in advance.
+This collection is stored off-site.
+All requests for materials must be made well in advance.

 Conditions Governing Use